theta360developers/plugin-guide/docs/fisheye.md

 I also did some simple tests showing the light reflection from the HDR files produced from the THETA images used in this tutorial.
-The shiny part of the sphere and car is the light reflected from the window that I'm standing behind.
+The shiny part of the sphere and car is the light reflected from the window that I'm standing behind or the window to my side.
 There is not separate directional light source.

 ![HDR test 1](example/img/fisheye/hdr-unity.png)